 The article also makes connections with tātai arorangi (Māori astronomical knowledge) – with information about Tautoru (also recognised as Te Hau o Rua) and Matariki.

-Check your school library for the article from the 2019 level 4 Connected journal Seeing Beyond, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2019 level 4 Connected journal Seeing Beyond, download it as a Google slide presentation or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (Word and PDF files available).
 It has two learning activities that support science and technology – The night sky and Learning about light – along with resource links.